Why study Community Planning?

 The Urban Design Certificate will provide individuals with foundational knowledge about the art and science of cities through history to inform future visions for cities and places; introduce the skills and techniques to design livable, functional, and aesthetically appealing places in response to the current and future challenges of cities; and provide the ability to think critically, to encourage multidisciplinary solutions and appropriate sustainable design and management options that serve to promote harmony between the different facets of cities and places by considering them from a holistic perspective.

-All application materials should be received prior to February 1 to assure first consideration for a financial award from the School of Planning.
+All application materials should be received prior to January 10 to ensure first consideration for a financial award from the School of Planning.
 Assistantships and scholarships are merit-based and extremely competitive.
-However, the School of Planning will accept applications not requesting financial consideration up to August 1 of each year to begin studies at the end of that month.
+However, the School of Planning will accept applications not requesting financial consideration up to June 30 of each year to begin studies at the end of that month.

 The Master of Community Planning program is fully accredited by the Planning Accreditation Board, an organization formed jointly with the American Institute of Certified Planners and the Association of Collegiate Schools of Planning.